ledorsapmalat/custom_ubuntu/README.md

 sudo mkisofs -J -l -b isolinux/isolinux.bin -no-emul-boot -boot-load-size 4 -boot-info-table -z -iso-level 4 -c isolinux/isolinux.cat -o /home/rtalampas/Development/ISO/custom-ubuntu-16.04-i386.iso -joliet-long /home/rtalampas/Development/ISOWorkspace/hubuntu/

 ```
 Once you have your ISO file, you can burn this into a CD or a USB Stick.
-Plug the CD or USB Stick to a MACHINE and it WILL AUTO INSTALL HUBUNTU (Helix Ubuntu).
+Plug the CD or USB Stick to a MACHINE and it WILL AUTO INSTALL HUBUNTU (Custom Ubuntu).